brianglass/anastasis/files/december.md

 **Another, of the Saints, after the 6th.
 Tone 2.
 Model melody.**

-<span style="letter-spacing:-.1pt">Not honouring an image traced by human hand, but armed with the breastplate of uncircumÂ­scribed being you were glorified, thrice-blest, in the arena of fire; standing in the midst of insubstantial flame you called on God: Hasten, O full of pity, and come quickly to our help, as you are merciful, for what you will you can perform.</span>
+<span style="letter-spacing:-.1pt">Not honouring an image traced by human hand, but armed with the breastplate of uncircum­scribed being you were glorified, thrice-blest, in the arena of fire; standing in the midst of insubstantial flame you called on God: Hasten, O full of pity, and come quickly to our help, as you are merciful, for what you will you can perform.</span>

 **Another, of the Saint.
 Tone 3.
 Today the Virgin.**